DREAM: Diffusion Rectification and Estimation-Adaptive Models: Experiments

 \subsection{Implementation details}

 \textbf{Baselines and datasets.} Our experiments involve three diffusion-based SR methods as baselines, spanning datasets for faces, general scenes, and natural images.
 For face image datasets, we adopt SR3\footnote{Due to the unavailability of official code, we use a widely-recognized implementation \href{https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement}{[link]}.}~\cite{saharia2022image} and IDM~\cite{gao2023implicit} as baselines, with training conducted on FFHQ~\cite{karras2019style} and evaluations on CelebA-HQ~\cite{karras2017progressive}.
-For general scenes, we use the DIV2K dataset~\cite{agustsson2017ntire}, employing SR3~\cite{saharia2022image} and ResShift~\cite{yue2023resshift} as baseline models.
-Notably, SR3 and IDM operate in pixel space, whereas ResShift\footnote{To ensure consistency across baselines, we standardize the transition kernel to align with DDPM's approach for noise prediction.} conducts diffusion process in latent space.
+For general scenes, we use the DIV2K dataset~\cite{agustsson2017ntire}, employing SR3~\cite{saharia2022image} and ResShift\footnote{To ensure consistency across baselines, we standardize the transition kernel to align with DDPM's approach for noise prediction.}~\cite{yue2023resshift} as baseline models.
+Notably, SR3 and IDM operate in pixel space, whereas ResShift conducts diffusion process in latent space.
 In addition, to assess out-of-distribution (OOD) performance, we train SR3 as baseline on the DIV2K dataset and evaluate on CAT~\cite{zhang2008cat} and LSUN datasets~\cite{yu2015lsun}.